New Jersey Best Places to Retire - A Guide

 New Jersey is the third wealthiest state in the United States, with a 2011 household income of just over $70,000 (national average is about $50,000).
 It has a vast economy in every sector.
 Median home prices can range greatly - in the wealthy NYC suburbs prices can be quite high.
-In the northern New Jersey/NYC region the 2011 median home price, at $389,600, is double the national median.
-In southern New Jersey prices can be a lot more reasonable - in the Atlantic City area the median home price was $210,100 in the first quarter of 2013 (NAR).
-According to Zillow.com, the Home Value index for NJ homes was $259,400 in mid 2013.
+In the northern New Jersey/NYC region the 2011 median home price, at $347,900, well above the national median.
+In southern New Jersey prices can be a lot more reasonable - in the Atlantic City area the median home price was $196,200 in the fourth quarter of 2015 (NAR).
+According to Zillow.com, the Home Value index for NJ homes was $286,000 in early 2016.
 Cost of living in New Jersey is above the national average but differs by region.

 New Jersey Taxes